 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

-FCC Caution: Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate this equipment.
+The FCC requires the user to be notified that any changes or modifications made to device that are not expressly approved by the Hewlett-Packard Company may void the user's authority to operate the equipment.